jdenes/TopicEmbeddings/README.md

 * The list
 * See [Usage](#Usage) to get how to use both

+## Requirements

+* python 3.6+ with packages in requirement.txt
+* To be able to run R scripts: R

 ## Input data

 You can use either your data or 20News in order to perform classification and assess performances.
+Own data format must include:

 **File format of input corpus:**  Similar to file `corpus.txt` in the `data` folder, we assume that each line in the input corpus represents a document.
 Here, a document is a sequence of words/tokens separated by white space characters.
 The users should preprocess the input corpus before training the short text topic models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times.
 Otherwise you may also implement a .csv ?